HsuJv/virtual_gw/README.md

 Technically, it requires **mtls** as a method of authentication.
 Any authenticated endpoint can access the **all** resources specified in the `client routes` .
-The tun within `server ip` and `client ip` will be created on the server side (per connection) and the client side respectively.
-It can also be configured that all clients share the same server tun (this can reduce the number of tuns on the server side).
-In this case, just use a *host* instead of a *network* in `server ip` .

 ## Platform